 - Life experience.

 Students applying for RPL are required to gather evidence of competence against a module’s learning outcomes either by presenting a portfolio of work or by providing an academic transcript of a course or module completed with another training provider.
 Application forms for RPL are available from iscd and must be forwarded with copies of all supporting documentation at least two weeks prior to course commencement.
+A non-refundable fee of $100 will be charged for this assessment.

 - Late assessment fee: If your work is required to be assessed or reassessed by your educator after your final class, a $100 late assessment fee will apply.